-- Seniors in the Class of 2018 must successfully complete a Capstone Project as a graduation requirement (1 credit). - Project can be in the form of an internship, community service, or special interest project. - The Capstone Project is a culminating opportunity to demonstrate Shelton High School's Core Values, Beliefs and Learning Expectations and to apply the knowledge gained in 4 years of schooling to a real world experience.
+- Members of the Class of 2022 must successfully complete a Capstone Project as a graduation requirement (1 credit). - Projects can be in the form of an internship, community service, or special interest project. - The Capstone Project is a culminating opportunity to demonstrate Shelton High School's Core Values, Beliefs and Learning Expectations and apply the district's Vision of a Graduate to a real world experience.